marcusgia2505/LIONESS_doc/docs/010_basic.rst

 Screens consist of :ref:`elements <elements>`.
 These can be text boxes, input fields to record numerical responses, or pieces of :ref:`javascript` to interact with the server or to do calculations.
 You can add elements to your screen by clicking *add new element* and select the type of element you want to add.
 As you will have noticed, the first stage already includes three pre-loaded (empty) elements: a :ref:`JavaScript <javascript>` field, a :ref:`text box <elements__text_box>`, and a :ref:`button <elements__button>`.

+In the next steps you will define your own Public Goods Game.
+While you will can to see how they look from the participants' perspective by compiling your experiment and starting a 'test player' from the Control panel.
+For the sake of exposition, we will do this only at the end of this tutorial.

 Stage 1: instructions
 ~~~~~~~~~~~~~~~~~~~~~